aloneguid/config/docs/README.md

 ### JSON

-JSON is supported in **read-only mode** and is using `System.Text.Json` namespace.
-For this reason it's only available in projects targeting .NET Core 3, .NET 5 and .NET 6.
+JSON is supported in read/write mode and is using `System.Text.Json.Nodes` namespace.
+For this reason it comes for free in .NET 6 and later, but will reference `System.Text.Json` nuget package v6 in earlier .NET versions.

+> JSON store does **not** support writing collections as of yet, mostly due to lack of time to implement it properly.

 #### Configuring